codecircuit/bitop/README.md

 The given class can save bits from a certain memory location and converts the bits to a vector of characters to save them internally.
-You can access every bit of the `vector<unsigned char>`, where the highest index denotes the highest bit, e.g. you save 16 bits and convert them to an integer:
+You can access every bit of the `vector<unsigned char>`, where the highest index denotes the highest byte, e.g. you save 16 bits and convert them to an integer:

 Representation       | Values                              | Values                               |